 During 2023, the banking industry experienced significant disruption and volatility with the failure of multiple banks creating industry wide concerns related to liquidity, deposit outflows, unrealized securities losses, and eroding consumer confidence in the banking industry.
-Despite the market wide impact to bank stock prices, the Bank remains stable with strong fundamentals including uninsured deposits at \$801.1 million, or 33.2% of total deposits as of June 30, 2024.
-The Company has a low amount of held-to-maturity securities, which represent 2.7% of Total assets, and carries unrecognized losses amounting to 3.2% of Total shareholders' equity as of June 30, 2024.
+Despite the market wide impact to bank stock prices, the Bank remains stable with strong fundamentals including uninsured deposits at \$801.1 million, \$929.4 million, or 33.2% 37.1% of total deposits as of June 30, 2024 September 30, 2024.
+The Company has a low amount of held-to-maturity securities, which represent 2.7% 2.6% of Total total assets, and carries unrecognized losses amounting to 3.2% 2.5% of Total shareholders' equity as of June 30, 2024 September 30, 2024.
 We have a conservative credit appetite as evidenced by our limited exposure to non-owner occupied office space commercial real estate ("CRE") which has been impacted by the shift to hybrid work environments.
 Our client base is well diversified with no single industry concentration.